2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 - 400W total PoE budget

 Note: This is a rack-mount unit with active cooling fans.
-If placing it in an open office area, consider the noise level or ensure it is in a sound-dampened cabinet.
+If placing it in an open office area, consider the noise level or use a sound-dampened cabinet.

-The eight 2.5G ports allow you to connect WiFi 7 access points, high-bandwidth workstations, and network-attached storage at higher speeds.
-The sixteen 1G ports handle standard office devices that don't require multi-gig connectivity.
-The 10G SFP+ uplinks provide future expansion capability for fiber connections to other switches or servers.
+The eight 2.5GbE ports connect WiFi 7 access points, high-bandwidth workstations, and NAS at higher speeds.
+The sixteen 1GbE ports handle standard office devices.
+The 10G SFP+ uplinks provide fiber or DAC connections to other switches or servers.
+For the full UniFi switch comparison—including when to step up to Pro XG for 10GbE at every port—see our Best UniFi Switches guide.

 - PoE or USB-C powered